“You are the face of the future.”

 To me, the ideal future is a green, technologically advanced utopia, where massive problems such as poverty and pollution have been left behind for good.
 Where no one must fight for basic human rights, or the necessities of food, water, shelter and healthcare.
 Where education, opportunity and dignity are given to all humans, freely and readily.
 I would also like to see an end to rape, torture, wars and senseless violence.
-However, I am no idealist, I do not dream of a world of total predictability, without any danger or risk, struggle or pain.
-If even one of these dreams could just inch closer to becoming a reality, it would be a massive leap in the right direction.
+However, I am no idealist.
+I do not dream of a world of total predictability, without any danger or risk, struggle or pain.
+If just one of these dreams could inch closer to becoming a reality, it would be a massive leap in the right direction.

 But who am I to say I know what’s right for humanity?
-Who am I to even conceive of any kind of progress?
+Who am I to conceive of any kind of progress?
 Who am I to even allude at being the face to the future?
 What is anyone’s claim to any of this anyway?

 To any endangered animal, the best future would be one without any humans in it; to a redwood tree, the prospect of more sunlight, clean water and nutrients; to a fish, an end to pollution and fishing; to people already wealthy and powerful, more supporters giving them and their descendants more power; to the poor and marginalized, even wealth distribution and equal representation.
 (Note: I write “even” and “equal” on the assumption that the poor and marginalized would not want to extend this terrible fate to others by wanting more than just a fair share!)
 It is our nature to wish for any opportunity, big or small, to tip the scales in our favor.

 Where our progress begins and another being’s progress ends is where our grandest concepts materialize to explain why it must be so.
 Religion, democracy, imperialism, fascism, communism, humanism, even investment and taxation, all are driven and supported by ideas of progress, of the work needed in the present to achieve a better tomorrow (or heavenly afterlife).
 Behind the rhetoric of every politician, preacher, any thought leader, charlatan or street hustler is the promise of a generous reward for the often arduous task at hand.
 A collective motivation for the individual sacrifice—something bigger, broader, more valuable than oneself.
 I do not profess to be any different.
-After all, I desire a future that would please the likes of humanists such as of Martin Luther King Jr., Gandhi, Malala, and the Parkland Teens, any of whom are vastly more deserving to be the face of the future than I am.
+After all, I desire a future that would please the likes of humanists such as of Martin Luther King Jr., Malala Yousafzai, and the Parkland Teens, any of whom are vastly more deserving to be the face of the future than I am.

 As much as I would love to be the face of the future, the truth of who I am, how I came to be—all the histories that culminate into this precise present may not be at all uplifting.
 As far as I know, I am actually a product of the colonialist past, a past that was often oppressive and violent, a history of injustice and brutal subjugation.
 As much as we love to dream about the great progress and advancement of a beautiful someday not too far-away, if we don’t reckon with the past, we may never solve the glaring problems of the present and create a future we would all want.